- 100% secure payment

 Wait for our free cosplay-poll analysis (under 60 minutes)

-Our ops team opens the URL, identifies the voting engine, documents per-IP and per-day caps, notes any CAPTCHA, fandom-account, or email gate, and confirms whether multi-vote-per-day is permitted.
-Analysis returns within 60 minutes in business hours, 4 hours overnight.
+Our ops team opens the URL, identifies the voting engine, documents the de-duplication method (IP-only, fandom account, or email), checks for daily-vote caps and CAPTCHA, and flags any in-person attendance requirement we cannot replicate.
+Analysis returns within 60 minutes during business hours and within 4 hours overnight.

 - 3